jackiewoodall/twb/the_way_beyond.md

   - Lings, M. What is sufism?
 University of California Press, 1977.

   - Schuon, F. Sufism: Veil and quintessence.
-World Wis dom Books, 1981.
+World Wisdom Books, 1981.

   - Shah, I. The Sufis.
 Anchor Books, 1971.